This website is best viewed on desktop!

 Choose where your team feels the most pressure.

-These briefings are designed to meet teams where the tension already is, and create shared understanding
+Every team feels the pressure differently.
+These briefings are designed to meet yours where the tension already lives,

-before decisions harden into strategy or spend.
-These can stand alone or stack together.
+and create shared understanding before decisions harden into spend or strategy.
+They can stand alone or stack together.

 language under pressure